John Macadam: Macadamia

 The macadamia (genus Macadamia) nut was discovered by the European settlers, and subsequently the tree was named after him by his friend and colleague, Ferdinand von Mueller (1825-1896), Director of the Royal Botanic Gardens, Melbourne.
 The tree gave his name to macadamia nuts.
 The genus Macadamia was first described scientifically in 1857 by Dr. Mueller and he named the new genus in honour of his friend Dr John Macadam.
 Mueller had done a great deal of taxonomy of the flora, naming innumerable genera but chose this "...a beautiful genus dedicated to John Macadam, M.D. the talented and deserving secretary of our institute."

 Australian rules football

-On 7 August 1858, John Macadam officiated as one of two umpires at a famous game of football played between Scotch College and Melbourne Grammar.
-It was co-umpired by Tom Wills and John Macadam.
+On 7 August 1858, Macadam, along with Tom Wills, officiated at a game of football played between Scotch College and Melbourne Grammar.
+This game was a predecessor to the modern game of Australian rules football and is commemorated by a statue outside the Melbourne Cricket Ground.

 The two schools have competed annually ever since, lately for the Cordner–Eggleston Cup.

-This game was a predecessor to the modern game of Australian rules football and is commemorated by a statue depicting the game outside the Melbourne Cricket Ground.
+University of Melbourne

+Macadam acted as Secretary of the Victoria Industrial Exhibition in 1861 and soon after it closed started lectures to medical students on chemistry.
+These lectures helped in the formation in 1862 of the Medical School at the University of Melbourne.
+He was appointed the university's first lecturer in chemistry.